pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_misc.md

 # Utility Methods API for Objective-C SDK

-Utility methods that don't fit into other categories.
+Utility methods that don’t fit other categories.

 ## Get size of message

-Calculate the message size before sending to PubNub.
-Size reflects publish options (compression, storage, metadata).
+Calculates the resulting message size before it is sent to the PubNub network.

 ### Method(s)

+Use any of the following Objective-C SDK methods:

 ```
 `1- (void)sizeOfMessage:(id)message